 The fear of rejection or abandonment.
 The anxiety that we’ll seem selfish or unkind.
 The discomfort of potential conflict.
 For some, there’s guilt and a sense of obligation that was instilled early.
-For others, it’s low self-esteem or the quiet weight of social and cultural conditioning: Good people put others first.
-Don’t make a fuss.
-Be agreeable.
+For others, it’s the quiet weight of not feeling quite enough — the belief that our needs are somehow less valid than everyone else’s.

 So we go along.
 We say yes when we mean no. We stay silent when something doesn’t feel right.
 We accommodate beyond our capacity.